FarronF/limerick-council-meetings/meetings/2014/12/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 17th November 2014.md

 •

-The extent of tenure required by Clúid arose from their need to borrow to part fund--- the development and there will not be a one year review of the contract.
+The extent of tenure required by Clúid arose from their need to borrow to part fund
+---
+the development and there will not be a one year review of the contract.

 4.